 Works will occur between 7.00am to 5.00pm, Monday to Friday.
 Saturday work will occur from 8.00am to 3.00pm to ensure we can complete these important works before the next summer season, when drinking water supply is in higher demand.
 Works will not occur on Total Fire Ban days.

 Local water and sewerage services will not be affected by these works.
 People in Healesville will continue to receive the same water quality at the same water pressure levels.

 A Council-approved traffic management plan will be in effect throughout the works as some construction activities will occur within Mt Riddell Road itself, between Hazel Crescent and Blumfield Road.
 The plan considers these works occurring in a narrow roadway during the peak fire season, and it will ensure the ability of residents and our workers to enter and exit the area as needed.

 Local residents may notice construction noise during works hours, such as the demolition of the existing tank and truck engines and reversing beepers.
 Some equipment will be operating at a low volume from inside the tank site on a 24/7 schedule until the replacement tank has been constructed.
 It will be operating in strict accordance with Environment Protection Authority Victoria (EPA) noise regulations.
 We’ll be taking measures to significantly reduce the noise coming from the equipment at night.

-To protect the environment, much of our pipe construction works will be completed using trenchless technology, where we can drill a hole and push the pipe into that hole, instead of having to dig a long trench to lay the pipe in.
+To protect the environment, most of our pipe construction works were completed using trenchless technology, where we drill a hole and push the pipe into that hole, instead of having to dig a long trench to lay the pipe in.
 This method is used in environmentally sensitive areas.